Wedding Day Tips

 Some beach locations have stunning photo opportunities beyond the sand.

-Knee-length and longer usually weighs itself down enough regardless of the type of material.
+Knee-length and longer usually weigh themselves down enough, regardless of the type of material.
 There’s always a chance for a sea breeze to pass through, and you don’t want a Marilyn Monroe moment in your white dress.
-With a shorter dress, make sure the material has enough weight to it so it won’t flow around too much in the wind.
+With a shorter dress, make sure the material has enough weight so it won’t flow around too much in the wind.

 Where to Buy a Beach Wedding Dress